ServiceStack/servicestack-editor/README.md

                     this.valid = false;                          // mark this form as invalid
                     this.responseStatus = e.responseStatus || e; // populate the server error response
                 } finally {
-                    this.$store.commit('loading', false); // indicate to the App that the API request has completed }
+                    this.$store.commit('loading', false); // indicate to the App that the API request is done }
             }
         },